 If so, please stick with me for a minute!

-Because if you’re imagining sitting in lotus position on the floor for an hour as you breathe in and out serenely, let me assure you that there are many different ways to meditate!
+Because if you’re imagining sitting in a lotus position on the floor for an hour as you breathe in and out serenely, let me assure you that there are many different ways to meditate!
 And just a few minutes a day can do wonders for your mental health and general outlook.

 There are also simple and effective ways to introduce meditation to your kids!